daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 ### Rule

 Use **"the"** before an adjective when it refers to a whole group of people with that quality.
 This structure is called **"the + adjective"** and it acts as a noun phrase.
 Common examples in essays: the elderly, the lonely, the poor, the unemployed.
 Without **"the"**, the phrase is grammatically incomplete when you mean a category of people.
+Also use **"the"** when referring to a specific thing that is identifiable from context.

 ### Example